wp-plugins/wp-members/readme.txt

 == Changelog ==

+= 3.3.0.1 =

+* Fixes issue when updating where the stylesheet selector indicates "use_custom" but the actual URL is to a default stylesheet.
+The problem can be corrected manually, but this fix applies the custom URL to the new standard setting for the defaults.
+* Fixes bug where any stylesheet other than the default reverts to the default ("no float").
+This was due to the database version being wiped when settings were updated.
+This fix correctly applies the database version when updating settings.
+* Fixes bug when captcha is used (unknown validate() function).
+The validate() function should have been declared and used as a static method.
+This fix declares validate() as static and then uses it as such.

 = 3.3.0 =

 * @todo Need to resolve duplicate wpmem_login_form_defaults. (maybe took care of itself with backing out of _args deprecation)